Philipp Ther: Career

 Since 2010, Ther has been a tenured university professor for the history of East Central Europe at the Institute of Eastern European History at the University of Vienna, where he served as the institute's executive director from 2014 to 2018.
 After receiving the Wittgenstein Award in 2019, he founded the Research Center for the History of Transformations (RECET), an interdisciplinary research institution focusing on transformation processes in Eastern and Central Europe.

-In July 2022, it became public that a selection committee at Viadrina University proposed the historian as the only candidate to be elected university president.
+In July 2022, it became public that a selection committee at the European University Viadrina proposed the historian as the only candidate to be elected university president.
 Philipp Ther rejected the offer in August 2022.

 Ther's research interests include comparative social and cultural history of the 19th and 20th centuries in Germany and East Central Europe, especially nationalism studies, history of migration, urban history, and the history of music theater.
 His research focuses on comparative analyses of the history of transformation in Eastern and Central Europe since the 1980s.